 Statements of Learning (SOL)

-Examples of related learning in the course
+Examples of relevant learning

-The student communicates effectively using a variety of means in a range of contexts in L1
+The student communicates effectively using a variety of means in a range of contexts in L1.